cme-timothy/webshop-assignment/README.md

 ### Logic extra:
 more error handling.
-edit timestamp for allcarts in the admin panel. make more components, in createaccount. add nanoid.
+edit timestamp for allcarts in the admin panel. make more components in createaccount. add nanoid. onClick ternery for admin panel. more update product features for admin. change input default to product info for admin. make admin product update universal.

 ## Styling:
 inspiration: ikea/gekås colors: yellow and blue.